 I quickly identified some bone white serving platters in various sizes, but all with clean lines and aesthetic, that weren’t excessively priced so I carefully selected a few to purchase.
 I always selected ones that were toward the middle or back of the pile as the first ones were usually the ones that were picked up and handled to be examined by the store customers.
 This rule applied to almost everything I purchased actually.

 After I had all my platters I walked up the checkout lines to pay for them.
 I identified the most acceptable cashier first.
 Then I examined the other customers in line ahead of me waiting for that cashier.
-Unfortunately one of them didn’t pass my acceptability test, so I had to look to the next best cashier.
-Her line contained even more undesirables waiting to pay.
+Unfortunately one of them didn’t pass my OCD’s acceptability criteria, so I had to look to the next best cashier.
+Her line contained even more OCD-restrictive patrons waiting to pay.
 After pacing back and forth a few times in search of acceptable cashiers and customers in their line, I noticed the strain in my left arm.
 I was holding all the platters up with my left hand and had them pressed against my chest for stability and support.
 My left hand was my “clean hand” since I didn’t use it to touch things and since I knew I would be serving food on these platters, I wanted to keep them as clean as possible.

 After about twenty minutes of pacing back and forth, I decided I had wasted way too much time and knew my guests would arrive shortly, which only further exacerbated my stress about running out of time.
 Oh and my arm was really starting to hurt now from the weight of the platters.
 I decided to pick the second most acceptable cashier as she now had people in line who didn’t seem too bad.
 Granted she already had unacceptable people in her line before who she tended to, and was therefore already cross-contaminated with them, but I felt enough time and customers had passed between the time she helped those unacceptable customers and others who were in her line, so that gave me some reassurance.
 I was running out of time and arm strength, so I had to try to rationalize getting in her line.
 (The irrational rules of OCD were seemingly arbitrary yet highly complex.
 A taxing combo.)
-The other lines still had unacceptables in them, so this was my best option at the present
+The other lines still had unacceptables in them, so this was my best option at present

 I got in line and waited impatiently.
 After the checkout lady rang me up and wrapped and bagged my platters, I paid and grabbed the bag with my left hand.
 I quickly walked to my car and popped open the rear door.
 The trunk of my Ford Explorer had become a storage place for items I wanted to keep but didn’t have any other place to keep them.
 My apartment wasn’t an option as I was already using whatever small, uncontaminated space there was left in it.
 So my car’s trunk became a holding area.
 Of course, clean things couldn’t rattle around and accidentally come into contact with other items, so I kept a box in the trunk and all “clean” items were placed into the box.
-There was so much junk in my trunk now (literal, not slang wise) that the box was held securely in place by all the other debris stuffed in the trunk around it.
+There was so much junk in my trunk now (literal junk) that the box was held securely in place by all the other debris stuffed in the trunk around it.
 Anyway, the platters were placed into the box along with the groceries I had just purchased.
 All “safe” items were placed in that box until I needed them.

-Despite the fact that my car was a large Ford Explorer SUV, that box, intended for office files making it was relatively small, was the only safe holding area on my car.
+Despite the fact that my car was a large Ford Explorer SUV, that box, intended for office files making it was relatively small, was the only safe holding area in my car.
 Again, I was relegated to using a very small portion of ample space.
 This recurring logistical limitation was an apt metaphor for my life in general.
 After everything was packed in, I got in the driver’s seat and headed for home to prepare everything.

 At home, I emptied the contents of the box in my car and placed everything onto the kitchen counters, which I had thoroughly cleaned with bleach when I first moved in, and then wiped with Clorox disinfecting wipes for extra good measure.
 I placed the groceries into the fridge shelves and drawers, which had all been taken apart and carefully cleaned with bleach as well, and also thoroughly wiped down with the disinfecting wipes.
 As these would hold food, I had rinsed them with water after the disinfection.